 Sentience

-As a temporarily avid watcher of daytime television, my favourite programme has to be ‘Australian Border Force’.
+As a (temporarily) avid watcher of daytime television, my favourite programme has to be ‘Australian Border Force’.
 It looks at the efforts of the ‘Officers’ of that force to protect their country.
-Sometimes they are trying to keep out people who are trying to smuggle narcotics in or trying to get in to the country (often accompanied by a ‘minder’) in order to work in various nefarious activities.
+Sometimes they're keeping out people who are trying to smuggle narcotics in or trying to get in to the country (often accompanied by a ‘minder’) in order to work in various nefarious activities.

-The last programme I saw featured a Vietnamese couple with the usual straining suitcase including banned items such as seeds, vegetables, cooked items and, particularly strange to me, 6kg of frog meat.
+One programme featured a Vietnamese couple with the usual straining suitcase packed with banned items - seeds, vegetables, cooked items and, particularly strange to me, 6kg of frog meat.
 How many frogs had to be sacrificed, and under what conditions, to produce such an amount of meat I don’t know.
 It wasn’t even meat on the bone.

 By coincidence, later in the week I was reading about mice in the UK.
 Not that we have taken to eating them.
 It is rather that, when it comes to scientific research into new drugs, they are its backbone - and many other parts of the body.